mohamedsala71996/School_Project/README.md

 # School Management Program

 Welcome to the School Management Program repository.
-This application is designed to manage various aspects of a school, including localization, CRUD operations, seeding, form wizard using Livewire, real-time validation, file management, a 'little' of design patterns, relationships, fee processing, accounting, indirect Zoom meetings, multi-authentication, dashboards for admin, teacher, student, and parent, calendar and events, and a quiz system.
+This application is designed to manage various aspects of a school, including localization, CRUD operations, seeding, form wizard using Livewire, real-time validation, file management, attendance and absence system, relationships, fee processing, accounting, indirect Zoom meetings, multi-authentication, dashboards for admin, teacher, student, and parent, calendar and events, and a quiz system.

 ## Features